 To switch energy all you need is a recent meter reading and an estimate of how much energy you use either in kWh or in euro.
 For gas you’ll also need your GPRN and for electricity your MPRN.
 Both these numbers can be found on a recent bill.

 One you have all this information to hand, head over to our energy price comparison service and get going.
 It’s quick and easy to switch and can all be done online in the space of a few minutes.
 Around 25,000 people switch electricity supplier every month and over 10,000 switch gas supplier so why not join them!

 4. Switch current account and save around €100 a year

 Fed up with your bank’s pesky fees and charges for managing your own money?
-Well the good news is that there are now 10 current account providers in Ireland so there's never been more choice.
+Well the good news is that there are still eight current account providers in Ireland so there's plenty of choice.

-For example if you’re an Ulster Bank standard account holder who makes five chip and pin transactions and five cash withdrawals a month, two contactless payments a day, and has a total of 15 direct debits, standing orders and/or lodgements presented on the account a month, you could save around €100 a year by switching to N26, Revolut, or the EBS MoneyManager account.
+For example if you’re an Ulster Bank standard account holder who makes five chip and pin transactions and three cash withdrawals a month, two contactless payments a day, and has a total of 15 direct debits, standing orders and/or lodgements presented on the account a month, you could save almost €100 a year by switching to N26, Revolut, or the EBS MoneyManager account.